venkymullapudi/MediaWikiDeployment_Minikube/README.md

 **Initial Setup of Ansible**

 **Prerequisites**
-- I have used VirtualBox with CentOS 7 VMs for Ansible, Kubernetes, Jenkins, DockerRegistry and Nginx Plus
+- I have used VirtualBox with CentOS 7 VMs for Ansible, Kubernetes, Jenkins, DockerRegistry and Nginx

 **Setup**
 - Setup the Ansible host using the below commands